 It is very important that your doctor check you or your child at regular visits for any problems or unwanted effects that may be caused by somatropin, mammalian derived.

-somatropin, mammalian derived may cause a serious allergic reaction that requires immediate medical attention.
-Tell your doctor right away if you or your child have a rash, itching, swelling of the face, tongue, or throat, trouble with breathing, or chest pain after you get the injection.
+somatropin, mammalian derived may cause serious allergic reactions, including anaphylaxis.
+Anaphylaxis can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you get the injection.

 somatropin, mammalian derived may cause a dislocation in the hip bone, especially in patients with growth hormone deficiency or Turner syndrome.
 Check with your doctor right away if you or your child has a limp or pain in the hip or knee.